 The need to plan has been magnified in recent years, since advances in medical and social treatment for people with developmental disabilities have increased their life expectancy.
 Greater longevity for the person with special needs creates a greater need for parents or caregivers to engage in proper planning, for both personal care and future financial needs.

-Long term financial planning is essential to make sure that your loved one receives the benefits you have secured for them, even when you can no longer care for these loved ones yourself.
+Long term financial planning is essential to make sure that your loved one receives the benefits you have secured for them, even when you can no longer care for them yourself.
 With proper advice, it is possible not only to obtain benefits, but to protect funds — like money willed by a grandparent, for example — for the disabled individual by using Special Needs Trusts and other planning techniques.

 In certain situations, Guardianship Proceedings in Court may be necessary to protect the interests of those who cannot protect themselves.
 We have handled Guardianship Proceedings, both contested and uncontested, in the New York Courts, including trials to verdict in contested cases.